didomi/ts-all-pmp/README.md

 ## 🔧 How to Use

-1. Open the page with the required query parameters in the URL:
+1. Open the page with the required query parameters in the URL.
 2. Modify the inputs or JSON config directly in the floating settings panel.
 3. The URL updates automatically — copy & share it to reproduce your setup.
 4. Use the ⚙️ launcher button to reopen the settings panel at any time.